 Limitations, especially in the context of substance use disorders, include that Gestalt therapy does not address chemical dysregulation in the brain that contributes to mental health and substance use disorders.
 In addition, people who are unable to honestly assess their own contribution to the life they are currently living cannot be helped by Gestalt therapy.

 Fritz and Laura Perls devised Gestalt therapy in the 1940s.
 Since then, a number of books have been written describing the methods and techniques used.
 The Gestalt Therapy Network provides several resources for people who want to learn more.

 The Gestalt Institute of Cleveland was founded in 1954 by some of the first students of Gestalt therapy, and they maintain a comprehensive website dedicated to educating people about their methods.

 Finding Treatment for Addiction

 If you or someone you love is struggling with a substance use disorder, help is available.
-The Recovery Village Palm Beach provides comprehensive rehab programs that include Gestalt therapy and other forms of behavioral therapy.
+The Recovery Village Palm Beach at Baptist Health provides comprehensive rehab programs that include Gestalt therapy and other forms of behavioral therapy.

-Call The Recovery Village Palm Beach today to learn about our multidisciplinary approach to recovering from substance use disorders.
+Call The Recovery Village Palm Beach at Baptist Health today to learn about our multidisciplinary approach to recovering from substance use disorders.
 Our experts can help you get on the road to recovery.

 Yontef, Gary.
 “Gestalt Therapy: An Introduction.”
 The Gestalt Therapy Network, 1993.
 Accessed September 22, 2019.